The Magic Greeting Every Kid Should Learn Before Visiting Family

 In my family, we don’t force our kids to hug or kiss family members.

-Here’s why: We believe that forcing physical affection teaches our kids that they aren’t in charge of who touches their bodies.
+Here’s why: Forcing physical affection teaches our kids that they aren’t in charge of who touches their bodies.
 If one of our kids ends up in the horrible situation of having an adult touch them in an inappropriate way, we want our kids to feel confident in saying no and getting the heck outta dodge to a safe place.

-Bonus: Download a free printable coloring page to teach your kids this magic phrase.
+Bonus: As a bonus for joining my weekly newsletter, get a free printable coloring page to teach your child this magic phrase.

 But That’s Not the Point